LastAirbender07/CaseLedger-CryptoShield/README.md

 3. **Verify Records**:
    Ensure the integrity of case records with blockchain verification.

-## API Documentation

-Detailed API documentation is available for interacting with the blockchain and managing case records.
-For more information, refer to the [API Documentation](docs/API.md).

 ## Contributing

 We welcome contributions to **CaseLedger**!
 To contribute: